 An ERPO law is one tool in the fight against school violence, but a multifaceted approach with a focus on mental health can get people the help that they need.
 Stronger legislation is needed to help identify those who are at risk by extending the resources available to family and friends who see a problem.
 They are the first line of defense, but they may not be mental health professionals or capable of preventing a tragedy on their own.

 Adopting laws such as the ERPOs and GVROs would give families and law enforcement more effective tools to address those who are at risk for violence.
 These will not be as effective unless there are increased efforts in the area of mental health education.
-Family members, teachers and other authorities should have more leverage to be able to intervene and get students who are at risk the help that they need.
-Lawmakers have the power to untie parents’ and teachers’ hands so that they can do their job when it comes to helping the youth of America and preventing tragedies such as the Parkland shooting.
+Family members, teachers and other authorities should have more leverage to be able to intervene and get students who are at risk the help that they need to avoid another Parkland shooting.